veronica365/portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

-**[Portfolio]** is an exercise on day three built with HTML and CSS to demostrate the usage of Flexbox, images and backgrounds and Figma
+**[Portfolio]** is an exercise on day three to day five built with HTML and CSS to demostrate the usage of Flexbox, images and backgrounds and Figma

 ## 🛠 Built With <a name="built-with"></a>